Apoc70/Exchange4ITPros/Exchange Server/Reporting/Get-ExchangeEnvironmentReportv3/README.md

 - The Exchange Management Shell or Exchange management tools installed on the computer running the script.
 - An account with permission to query the Exchange organization and mailbox databases.
 - WMI and Remote Registry access from the computer running the script to the Exchange servers.
 These are needed for operating-system, disk-space, database-size, update-rollup, and legacy cluster information.
-- The following files in the same folder as the script:
-  - `EnvironmentReport.css`
-  - `ExchangeVersionMappings.json`
+- For the released root script, no additional `EnvironmentReport.css` or `ExchangeVersionMappings.json` files are required because they are embedded during the build process.

 Run the script from an Exchange Management Shell session, or allow the script to load the local Exchange management components automatically.